Myers Park Underpass

 Dates

-The Myers Park Underpass project, including the first stage of the artwork Waimahara, was opened in December 2023.
+The Myers Park Underpass project, including the the artwork Waimahara, was opened in December 2023, with the artwork interactivity completed in July 2024.

 Further Information